NREL/ATHENA-sumo/README.md

 -	.gitignore
 -	README.md

-## HOW TO USE THIS REPO - GENERATE A SUMO SIMULATION
+## HOW TO - GENERATE A SUMO SIMULATION
 ![WorkFlow!](Athena_Workflow.png "How to use this repo")